patriciogonzalezvivo/thebookofshaders/09/README.md

 <div class="codeAndCanvas" data="truchet.frag"></div>

-* Comment, uncomment and duplicate lines 52 to 55 to compose new designs.
+* Comment, uncomment and duplicate lines 73 to 76 to compose new designs.

+* Change the black and white triangle for other element like: half cicles, rotated squares or lines.

+* Think and code other patterns where the elements are rotated acording to their position.

+* Make a pattern that change other properties cording to their position.

+* Think on something else that is not necesary a pattern where you can apply the princeples that we saw in this section.
+(Ex: iching hexagrams)

+<a href="../edit.html#09/iching-01.frag"><canvas id="custom" class="canvas" data-fragment-url="iching-01.frag"  width="520px" height="200px"></canvas></a>

 ## Making your own rules

 Making procedural patterns is a mental exercise in finding minimal reusable elements.
 This practice is old; we as a species have been using grids and patterns to decorate textiles, floors and borders of objects for a long time: from meanders patterns on ancient Greece, to chinise lattise design the pleasure of repetition and variation has caught our imagination.
 Take some time to look at [decorative](https://archive.org/stream/traditionalmetho00chririch#page/130/mode/2up) [patterns](https://www.pinterest.com/patriciogonzv/paterns/) and see how artists and designers have a long history of challenging the fine edge between the predictability of order and the surprise of variation and chaos.
-From Arabic geometrical patterns, to gorgeous Japanese designs, there is an entire universe of patterns to learn from.
+From Arabic geometrical patterns, to gorgeous affrican fabric designs, there is an entire universe of patterns to learn from.

 ![Franz Sales Meyer - A handbook of ornament (1920)](geometricpatters.png)

-____what's coming next?____
+With this chapter we end this sections about Algorithmic Drawing.
+On the following chapters we will how to bring some entropy and produce Generative Designs.